facebook/react-native-website/website/blog/2020-07-17-react-native-principles.md

 category: announcements
 ---

-Our team at Facebook has principles that guide how we prioritize our work on React Native.
-These principles specifically represent our team and not necessarily every stakeholder in the React Native community.
-We are sharing these principles to be more transparent about what drives us, how we make decisions, and how we focus our efforts.
+The React Native team at Facebook is guided by principles that help determine how we prioritize our work on React Native.
+These principles represent our team specifically and do not necessarily represent every stakeholder in the React Native community.
+We are sharing these principles here to be more transparent about what drives us, how we make decisions, and how we focus our efforts.

 ## **Native Experience**

-Our top priority for React Native is to **match people’s expectations on each platform**.
+Our top priority for React Native is to **match the expectations people have for each platform**.
 This is why React Native renders to platform primitives.
 We value native look-and-feel over cross-platform consistency.

 For example, the TextInput in React Native renders to a UITextField on iOS.
 This ensures that integration with password managers and keyboard controls work out of the box.
 By using platform primitives, React Native apps are also able to stay up-to-date with design and behavior changes from new releases of Android and iOS.